Great flying fox: Description

-The great flying fox is the largest bat on the island New Guinea, as well as the whole of Melanesia.
+The great flying fox is the largest bat on the island of New Guinea, as well as the whole of Melanesia.
 Its forearm length ranges from 165-207 mm, and individuals can weigh up to 1.6 kg.
 This makes it one of the heaviest known species of bat.
 Males are typically larger than females.
 Males have a head and body length of 266-330 mm, while females are 234-280 mm long.
 Forearm lengths are 190-207 mm and 165-173 mm for males and females, respectively.
 Males also have conspicuously larger canine teeth than females.
 It lacks a tail, and has a long, narrow snout relative to the black-bearded flying fox.
 The subspecies P. n. hilli is smaller than P. n. neohibernicus.

 The color of its fur is variable, though often golden brown, with the fur of its back usually sparse or absent.
 The back fur that is present is russet brown, though may be dark or pale brown.
 The russet brown fur is interspersed with a variable sprinkling of buff-colored (brownish yellow) hairs.
 Its fur is typically darkest on the sides of its back and rump, as well as on the upper side of its thighs.
 Fur is lightest in color at the center of its back and rump.

 It has a mantle, or fur of contrasting color on the sides and back of its neck.
 The mantle is usually yellowish, with the top of the head darker than the mantle.
 The fur of its mantle and belly is longer than the fur of its back, at 11-15 mm compared to 5-10 mm.
 The darker brown color on the top of its head often extends down the sides of the head and between the eyes, sometimes resembling an indistinct "T"-shape.